fabiojmendes/fabiojmendes/README.md

 mostly to provide a level of automation to a commercial facility.
 Check [Autosys](https://github.com/fabiojmendes/Autosys) for more details.

+### Super Jeff

+I like playing games and always wanted to write one myself.
+I tried a few times over the years but would never get passed the prototype stage.
+Finishing things is an art.
+This time around I wanted it to be different.
+Also that was during the pandemic and I didn't had kids at the time...
+Even though it is a simple game, it is a complete game with graphics, physics, audio and an objective.
+My friends had a blast playing and a real hard time defeating the boss, so that alone made me feel accomplished.
+The game is also published to the [arewegameyet](https://arewegameyet.rs/games/platformer/#super-jeff) website.

+From the technical point of view it was also a fun challenge.
+Probably my first rust program past the hello world stage.
+I also wanted to go for a more bare bones approach using only SDL to deal with multimedia stuff but without a full game engine Because of this, I also had to figure out a bit of math along the way.
+Check [super-jeff](https://github.com/fabiojmendes/super-jeff) for more details.

 ### FabiOS

 Pandemic was in full swing so of course I had to implement my own operating